 - Remain relaxed.
 While this may not seem possible when you contemplate a physical conflict, remaining in a relaxed state allows you to move more quickly while also consuming much less energy.
-Muscle that are tense require blood flow and the associated nutrients, oxygen, and waste product removals it affords.
+Tense muscles require blood flow and the associated nutrients, oxygen, and waste product removals it affords.
 These consumption-levels drop substantially if the muscle is in a relaxed state.
 Only add tension when it is specifically called for to protect yourself, change your position, escape, or strike at your opponent.
-Specifically you will want to relax your shoulders and neck, keep your knees slightly flexed but not taught, and avoid using facial expressions (except where they offer a strategic advantage).
+Specifically, you will want to relax your shoulders and neck, keep your knees slightly flexed but not taught, and avoid using facial expressions (except where they offer a strategic advantage).
 When practicing look for areas that are currently unnecessarily tensed and consciously relax them.
 Notice and relax as often as possible.

 Lack of Stretch Limits Movement

 As you undoubtedly have discovered by now the extent and elevation of your kicks are often limited by your body’s ability to stretch.
-Having said that, it is not necessary that you be able to deliver every kick to someone’s head.
+Having said that, you don’t need to deliver every kick to someone’s head.

-But there are other stretches that are equally important.
+But other stretches are equally important.
 Nearly every major muscle in the body should be stretched periodically.
-The stretching need not, and probably should not, be an aggressive act.
+The stretching need not, and probably should not be an aggressive act.
 A slow and gentle stretch is all that is required to improve range of motion and to help your muscles, tendons, and ligaments stay in good shape.